-- 1. STOP!
-Read the safety information on page 16. - 2.
-Make sure equipment shutoff valve is fully open. - 3.
-Set selector switch in the OFF position. - 4.
-Press in and turn control knob clockwise to the OFF position see Figure 17.
+- STOP!
+Read the safety information in the left column. - Make sure equipment shutoff valve is fully open. - 3.
+If equipped with a remote control, set selector switch in the OFF position.

 WARNING: Burners will come on automatically within one minute when the selector switch is in the ON position after the pilot is lit.